vlitki/Pokefight/README.md

 ## To do
 - add a healthbar
-- add the button to start the battle again with different Pokemons
+- add a button to start the battle again with different Pokemons
 - style the app
 - add some animations
-- organize code
+- organize the code
 - make the app responsive